Skip to Main Content

 Research Methods & Writing

-Below are some helpful books on the task of research itself, and tips for theological writing.
+Helpful books on the task of research itself, and on tips for theological writing.

 Research Methods and Design

-For more on Qualitative, Quantitative, Mixed Methods, and other research models, see these helpful videos that accompany Creswell, Research Design (note - the book is only available in print format).
+For Qualitative, Quantitative, Mixed Methods, and other research models, see these helpful videos that accompany Creswell, Research Design.

 Research Design: Qualitative, Quantitative, and Mixed Methods Approaches | Online Resources (sagepub.com)